Skip to main content

 • → Your outfit is cute today!

 To facilitate this process, speak to yourself in your target language as much as possible.
 Try describing the things you see, narrating your own actions, talking about your plan, and whatever comes to mind.
-This is an important practice that will reveal the holes in your knowledge to you and train you to actively apply your language skills.
+This is an important practice that will reveal the holes in your knowledge and train you to actively apply your language skills.

 5. You'll build your language muscles